SalvatorePreviti/spglsl/README.md

 glsl minifier based on Google ANGLE project.

-The project is mostly C++, compiled to WASM with emscripten.
+The project is mostly C++, compiled to WASM with emscripten and runnable in NodeJS.

 Quite experimental, used for js13k 2020 submission.